-Work From Home – Health Tips & Productivity Enhancing Ideas
+Work From Home Tips For Enhancing Health & Productivity

 A bowl of dry cereal.
 A bag of chips.
 A packet of cookies.
 Moong sprouts with shredded vegetables and yogurt.
 The first 3 foods?
 Well, that’s what most people who work from home eat on any given day!
 The last one?
 A fitness enthusiast is throwing together to get his/her protein-fix for the day!
 But, we can get there too!
 It really is a cinch!

 Those who work from home, struggle with eating right.
 Their constant excuses and grumblings are – I have deadlines, I can't take a break to cook up a meal, I did not plan ahead, and the list goes on!
 Come lunch hour, and they hover helplessly about the kitchen rummaging for quick fixes.
 The downside of working from home is that you tend to turn to comfort foods and indulgences.
 Gorging on pizza, cola and coffee may feel good for a while, but eventually leads to weight gain, inadequate sleep, irritability and depression.